 And when it comes to cleaning or washing your eyelash extensions with these soaps or gels, their chemical component should be less potent than lash adhesive or least likely to react with it.

 Dove soap contains isethionate instead of sulfates as a cleaning agent, which is very gentle and less strong than the bonding agent in the eyelash extension glue, cyanoacrylate.
-So, this characteristic makes dove soap an ideal option to wash your lashes with.
+So this characteristic makes Dove soap an ideal option to wash your lashes with.

 2. It is Fragrance-Free

 For a soap to smell amazing, the manufacturers must add some chemicals.
-As the world, especially the younger generation, is moving away from chemicals and adopting greener options, using a soap bar with less harsh chemicals can be a perfect choice to wash your face with eyelash extensions.
+As the world, especially the younger generation is moving away from chemicals and adopting greener options, using a soap bar with less harsh chemicals can be a perfect choice to wash your face with eyelash extensions.

 The shampoos or gels formulated to wash eyelash extensions are always free from fragrance and preservatives.
 They contain one to two cleansing agents, which makes them milder.

-3. Has Moisturizing Effect
+3. Has a Moisturizing Effect

 There is a common notion among people that they should keep the lash extension away from water and moisturizing ingredients to make them last longer.
 The reality is the contrary.
 You need to wash and moisturize them regularly.